The Chinese government thinks it can thwart unrest among ethnic minorities by raising their incomes. But prosperity doesn't buy loyalty.

 Why doesn’t prosperity buy loyalty?

 First, economic development, rather than causing political passivity, tends to result in greater political engagement.
 Scholars of modernization theory recognized decades ago that urbanization, literacy, and rising incomes gave people greater means to develop their own interests and to advocate for them.
-Rather than expressing gratitude to the state that made their political consciousness possible, newly empowered classes would demand more anti-colonial liberation movements, whose leaders emerged from the middle classes that were educated under colonial systems of rule.
+Rather than expressing gratitude to the state that made their political consciousness possible, newly empowered classes would demand more accountable governments and sometimes overthrow them.
+In simplified form, this is the story of democratization in Europe in the 19th century.
+It is also the story of anti-colonial liberation movements, whose leaders emerged from the middle classes that were educated under colonial systems of rule.

 A second reason development fails to quell nationalism is that it occurs unevenly, especially when it is rapid and state-led.
 The benefits of centralized investment, even if nominally intended for the minority masses, often fail to reach their targets.
 Instead, state largesse tends to fall disproportionately into the hands of well-connected elites (who may be settlers in minority regions rather than minority representatives themselves) or to benefit certain (usually urban) areas over others, which can increase overall inequality between majority and minority ethnic groups and exacerbate resentments.
 Prosperity and development lead more citizens of the majority group to settle in minority regions, often marginalizing minority groups in areas where they were once the primary inhabitants.
 When people are marginalized both economically and culturally, their exclusion heightens their awareness of difference from the majority and provides a unifying cause around which they can rally.